 “After my talks, I have a ton of women and girls come up to me and say, ‘I didn’t know you could do this,’” Ross says, referring to speeches she has given at events focused on women in science, technology, engineering and math (STEM).

-The California native played sports growing up, and her first video game was a rudimentary basketball handheld made by Mattel in the 1970s.
+She played sports growing up, and her first video game was a rudimentary basketball handheld made by Mattel in the 1970s.

 “Ultimately, I ended up in gaming because of sports,” Ross says.